Best Practices

 Ensure Enough Traffic

 Experiments need a sufficient sample size to produce reliable results.
 As a rule of thumb, aim for at least a few hundred cart events per variant before drawing conclusions.
-Your account manager can advise on the right volume for your store.

 Low-traffic stores benefit most from the volume-based termination rule — set a target sample size rather than a fixed duration, so the experiment runs until you have enough data regardless of how long that takes.